natasjaVgestel/natasjaVgestel.github.io/_posts/2019-02-19-day-seventyeight.markdown

 ![Flat Stanley at Litchfield](/assets/blog_photos/190219/IMG_0144.jpg)

-To minimize disturbance to Litchfield Island because it is an Antarctic Specially Protected Area, we sampled moss from Amsler Island.
-There was still a lot of snow on the island (see photo below).
+To minimize disturbance to Litchfield Island - because it is an Antarctic Specially Protected Area - we sampled moss from different islands, such as Amsler Island.
+There was still a lot of snow on Amsler island (see photo below).
 Flat Stanley selected some suitable sites for moss collection and then rested while we worked.

 ![Flat Stanley at Amsler](/assets/blog_photos/190219/FlatStanley_onAmsler.jpg)